-In May 2018, the California Water Commission (CWC) approved conditional funding in the amount of \$67.5 million for the Kern Fan Groundwater Storage Project.
-The final award of this funding is expected in 2022 following successful completion of the Proposition 1 funding requirements associated with environmental documents, contracts for the administration of public benefits, and funding commitments for the non-public benefits.
+In May 2018, the California Water Commission (CWC) approved conditional funding in the amount of \$67.5 million for the Kern Fan Groundwater Storage Project through the Water Storage Investment Program (WSIP).
+The final award of this funding is expected in 2022 following successful completion of the Proposition 1 funding requirements associated with environmental documents, contracts for the administration of WSIP public benefits, and funding commitments for the WSIP non-public benefits.